Two-phase Modeling of Fluid Injection Inside Subcutaneous Layer of Skin

-Here, $\delta$ denotes the aspect ratio of the SC layer, $\text{Da}$ is the Darcy number which is the ease of fluid percolation in the horizontal direction, $\mu_r$ is the ratio of the interstitial fluids to the adipose cells and $\lambda^2$ is the ratio of horizontal permeability to the vertical permeability, which can be referred to as the anisotropic ratio. \\
+Here, $\delta$ denotes the aspect ratio of the SCL; $\textrm{Da}$ is the ease of interstitial fluid percolation through the SC tissue in the horizontal direction (equivalent to the Darcy number); $\mu_r$ is the ratio of the IF to the AC and $\lambda^2$ is the ratio of horizontal permeability to the vertical permeability, which can be referred to as the anisotropic ratio.\\

 Correspondingly, the non-dimensional governing equations can be written as (omitting dash)\\